 So I didn’t answer the call – the first or second time.
 When it rang again though, I did.
 And it was a young lady from Radio Wales asking me if I’d be happy to speak to Eleri on air.
 This clearly meant that I’d got the answer right…and I was going to win a prize!

 At this point I need to explain about the prize, which had egged me on a little.
 Usually this is a BBC pen but today, Eleri had announced with excitement, there would not only be a pen but…drum roll here…a notebook!

 What would you have thought?
 Once upon a time this would have meant a small bundle of paper sheets, loosely bound, which you could doodle in.
-But today, in these times of iPAds and other electronic tablets, a notebook is a small laptop…isn’t it?
+But today, in these times of iPads and other electronic tablets, a notebook is a small laptop…isn’t it?
 Anyhow I scurried indoors past a bewildered husband, yelling “Can’t stop, I’m going to be on the radio” and headed up the stairs while he went to listen to the radio in the garden.

 While I was waiting for the music track to finish, I mulled over what had been said earlier and suddenly it struck me.
 Notebook.
 This is the BBC.
 The prize is usually a pen…obviously the notebook is just that, one of those small items that even to this day I put into my daughters’ Christmas stockings in case they should want to write something as mundane as a shopping list.
 (I’m fairly sure the books find their way to a bin or sit at the bottom of a bag for a year, to be replaced the following Christmas by the new version).

-Eleri was charming, Michael was giving me what can only be described as withering looks, and I’d had my two minutes of fame.
+Eleri was charming, Mr B was giving me what can only be described as withering looks, and I’d had my two minutes of fame.
 Five days later I’m still waiting for the postman to deliver my pen and notebook.
 Though hang on…it’s taking so long maybe I’m waiting for a DPD driver to deliver a small laptop?